The Scarpa Vapor V is an average performer in all metrics, making it a decent all-around shoe.

 Ease of Use

 With two Velcro straps and a widely adjustable tongue, the Vapor V is easy to get on and off.
 The adjustability of the tongue was important at first, as the shoes were a tight fit, and the Velcro straps made it straightforward to slip the heels off at belays or in between goes.
-The Vapor V is somewhat easier to slip on and off than the La Sportiva Miura VS since they only have two Velcro straps (instead of the Miura's three).
+The Vapor V is one of the easier Velcro models we've tested since they only have two Velcro straps, instead of three.

 The Scarpa Vapor V is best used as a sport climbing, bouldering, or gym climbing shoe.

 If the Vapor V fits your foot comfortably, they could be a great investment.
-Fairly versatile and well-made, we'd say they're worth $175.
+Fairly versatile and well-made, we'd say they're worth the price tag.
 That said, make sure they fit, since the sizing can be a bit tricky.

 Overall, the Scarpa Vapor V is a quality choice for a Velcro, slightly downturned climbing shoe.
 For gym climbing, steep climbing, or finger cracks, it might be your new best friend.
 On slabs and technical faces, you may want to look elsewhere for a more sensitive shoe.